 - 4. Do not overfill the tin.
 If you overfill your donut pan, the holes will close up.

 - 5. Leave the donuts to cool before taking them out of the tin.
 Always allow time for donuts to cool down completely before taking them out to decorate.

 I made these just in time for Halloween so orange toppings and spooky eyes were absolutely essential.
 What toppings will you go for?
 I’m thinking shredded coconut, cocoa nibs, rainbow sprinkles or just some brown sugar are some solid options.

-Vegan Ice Cream Sandwich?
+Vegan Donut Sandwich with Ice Cream?
 Why Not!